• Skip to primary navigation

 The tempering is ready.

-1 tablespoon sesame oil, ¾ teaspoon urad dal (white lentils), ¼ teaspoon brown mustard seeds, ¼ teaspoon powdered asafetida (hing)
+1 tablespoon sesame oil, ¾ teaspoon urad dal (white lentils), ¼ teaspoon brown mustard seeds, ¼ teaspoon powdered asafetida (hing), 3-4 curry leaves

 Do not discard the water!
-Use some of it to make the dressing and add the remaining to your soup, stew, curry, or smoothie.
+Add the remaining to your soup, stew, curry, or smoothie.

-• Now add the garnishes.
-Mix the salad once more and serve.
+• Now add the tempered spices.
+Mix again.

 Notes